digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * found that the download manager of the latest INTO-CPS App downloads a 20-sim version 4.8.1 that exports broken FMUs.
 We confirmed that the new 4.8.2 version was generating working FMUs.
 So, I will update the version of 20-sim in downloads.
 * have a meeting with Claudio and Capser on the TLA+ state generation model for the RabbitMQ FMU.

+#### Hugo Daniel Macedo
+* There is interest in operating the cloud into-cps soon.
+* I gave a talk to Grundfos and AU's WATEC center on the Aarhus Water case.
+Received positive feedback, added a couple of contacts to the followers/interested partners group.
+Some advances in building interdisciplinary teams to address the Data/Waste Water lines challenge mentioned at the Aarhus Vand presentation at the Internal Workshop
+* Reports on the developments in the Overture and INTO-CPS Application can be found below
+* Working with Hao to improve the paper on Time Delay Systems and its readaptation of the Ether FMU from the INTO-CPS Examples.
+* Suggested to join a INTO-CPS Application Developers Workshop (mainly AU Internal but open to interested parties from the morning seminar mentioned above) to PGL suggestion

+29th June from 14h00 to 15h30 CEST

+* 14:00: Opening by Hugo Daniel Macedo

+* 14:10: The status of the Maestro V2 by Casper Thule

+* 14:20: Modernizing the INTO-CPS Application by Kristoffer Villadsen

+* 14:30: Testing the INTO-CPS App Tutorials using Spectron by Armine Sanjari

+* 14:40: New Test and Upgrade Procedures by Mustafa Dinc

+* 14:50: Q&A and Discussion on The Future of the INTO-CPS Application by Hugo Daniel Macedo

+Despite the "workshop" work in the title, it is conceived as a sequence of lightning talks with Q&A and ideas discussion at the end.

 ## Sub-projects status